This page may contain affiliate links. For more information, please read our disclosures.

 Need a U.S. PT license?
 Will Crane from PT Final Exam also offers a FREE course to help foreign-trained PTs get licensed in the US!

 One of the best ways to maintain your sanity as a therapist is to work as an independent contractor.
 No workplace politics, and you can land the highest hourly rates possible!
+And a great way to get paid for your expertise AND build your non-clinical resume is to offer your services as a consultant.

 ITA Excels is a brand-new platform filled with resources, CEUs, and discounts for PT, OT, and SLP professionals.
 It’s a woman-run platform that empowers you to learn the ins and outs of the business side of therapy, so you can fly solo and earn top dollar, build non-clinical business skills, and more!